-The bedrock of the political philosophy of Sri Aurobindo was his concept of spiritual nationalism and the divinity of the motherland.
-His theory of Spiritual Nationalism is a great synthesis of philosophies of both east and west integrated into one philosophy.
-For him, the emergence of India as a nation had a divine mission.
-Aurobindo’s Philosophy of Spiritual Nationalism is for the benefit of humanity and not just Indians.
+At the foundation of Sri Aurobindo’s political philosophy lay his concept of spiritual nationalism and the sanctity attributed to the motherland.
+His theory of Spiritual Nationalism represents a profound synthesis of Eastern and Western philosophies amalgamated into a singular ideology.
+According to him, the rise of India as a nation held a divine purpose, transcending borders for the benefit of all humanity, not confined solely to the Indian populace.

 A nation is not a piece of earth, not a figure of spirit, nor a fiction of the mind, it is a mighty Shakti composed of the shaktis of all the millions of units that make up the nation